 Alfie's photography is noted for the 'tenderness of his soul and the sharpness of his mind', with Intelligent Magazine stating that 'as Alfie bares his soul through his lenses, in return they [the animals] bare theirs'.
 Visiting zoos across the UK, Alfie waits for hours - sometimes days - to capture the perfect shot, and believes that photographing in black and white allows him to focus on the personality of his chosen animal.

-Alfie, who will release his first book in September 2021, says: "After many years of social exclusion as a result of my autism, I have finally found my calling.
+Alfie, who released his first book in September 2021, says: "After many years of social exclusion as a result of my autism, I have finally found my calling.
 Call of the Wild celebrates the results of a ten-year journey from bullied teenager to renowned artist.
 I am a dreamer, and I am living my dream."

 For Alfie, ideas for compositions can come while completing even the most simple of everyday tasks.
 Quickly sketching out these ideas, he keeps these as references when photographing out in the field, not stopping until the image captured by his camera film is as spectacular as the one in his mind.

 His photographs are taken at zoos across the UK, following careful research into his chosen species.
 Alfie explains: “It is important to know the behaviour of your subject and to be aware of the images that already exist – there is no room for the mundane.”

 It is a meticulous process: Alfie must gain the trust of the animals to capture them in a natural pose.
 Luckily, patience and persistence come naturally to the photographer, who credits his autism for his astonishing attention to detail.
 He adds: "Autism helps me visualise what I want to capture, and gives me the determination and the obsession to create that."